pwa-builder/pwa-features/data/markdown/workbox-offline-generate-sw.md

 npm install --save workbox-webpack-plugin
 ```

-2. Add to your build step
+2. Add to your build step, using the configuration below and the script or a bundler.

+### Configuration (applies too all)

 ```typescript
 // Config remains largely the same between the different implementations.